-Inspection at a finer spatial scale revealed that sub-regions within each zone showed more subtle shifts in function, similar to the fine-grained shifts in co-activation previously observed.
+Inspection at a finer spatial scale revealed that sub-regions within each zone showed more subtle patterns of psychological function, similar to the fine-grained variations in co-activation previously observed for each subregion.
 In the posterior zone, activity in both clusters was similarly predicted by motor function and switching.
 However, only caudal SMA was significantly associated with pain, while rostral SMA showed significant associations with working memory (WM), inhibition and gaze function.
 In the middle zone, activity in all four sub-regions was predicted by aspects of cognitive control (i.e. conflict and inhibition) and pain, although only activity in pre-SMA was significantly predicted by WM. dACC clusters were further characterized by a strong association with affect-- including fear and reward.
 In addition to differences between pre-SMA and dACC, we found that only activity in caudal pre-SMA was significantly predicted by motor function, while activity in rostral pre-SMA and dACC was significantly predicted by decision-making.